scando1993/thingsboard.github.io/docs/user-guide/install/aws-marketplace-pe-upgrade-haproxy.md

 ---
 layout: docwithnav
-title: Upgrading HAProxy Load Balancer for ThingsBoard PE from AWS Marketplace
+title: Upgrading HAProxy Load Balancer for Pacificsoft PE from AWS Marketplace
-description: Upgrading HAProxy Load Balancer for ThingsBoard PE from AWS Marketplace
+description: Upgrading HAProxy Load Balancer for Pacificsoft PE from AWS Marketplace
 hidetoc: "true"
 ---

-This guide describes how to remove dockerized version of HAProxy Load Balancer and install HAProxy with Let's Encrypt as ubuntu service for ThingsBoard Professional Edition from AWS Marketplace.
+This guide describes how to remove dockerized version of HAProxy Load Balancer and install HAProxy with Let's Encrypt as ubuntu service for Pacificsoft Professional Edition from AWS Marketplace.

 * TOC
 {:toc}

-#### Connect to your ThingsBoard PE AWS instance over SSH
+#### Connect to your Pacificsoft PE AWS instance over SSH

 Below is example command as a reference: